Malcolm206/dsc-chi-warmup-hypo-testing/README.md

 ### Hypothesis Generation

 What are the null and alternative hypotheses?
-(Jake, we will single you out at standup and ask what your hypotheses are)

 ```python